ziedak/Flux/README.md

 - Return proper errors in case something is wrong with the matrix (ex: int is string or missing mileage package)

 ### Frontend
-- Design and editable the matrix table
+- Design the matrix table and make it editable
 - Fetch the latest table from the api
 - Add 3 buttons
   - Save: Save the table to the database
   - Clear: Clear the table (all values should be 0)
   - Edit/Cancel: Dynamic button that makes it possible to edit/cancel editing the table.
 - Table should be editable only when you click Edit, othewise, the inputs are disabled.
 - Reset the table to previous state if we click on Cancel.
 - Add an action/actions to handle editing the table.
 Keep note:
   - When you edit any field not in the "lite" column, the table should just update with that new value.
   - When you edit any value in the "lite" column, the other columns in the same row should update with **x2** and **x3** coefficients.
 See the example after this list.
 - Save the table and retrieve the latest version.
 - Show errors when validation fails